rweigel/phys305/hw6.md

 # Extra Credit 1.

+% Copied to notes

 Show that your answer to the previous problem is consistent with the solution for Griffiths Example 3.3 in the limit that $a/b\rightarrow 0$.

 # Extra Credit 2.

+% Copied to notes

 In problem 2., you will find the $C_n$s in